SSWConsulting/SSW.Rules.Content/rules/do-you-analyse-your-recruitment-data-to-improve-your-process/rule.md

 An Applicant Tracking System (ATS) system like LinkedIn Talent Hub gives you the ability to track your recruitment data, as well as your candidates.
 It allows you to analyse things like:

+* How many people applied for particular roles during the process, when, and were there any trends?
 * Your candidate funnel - how many candidates went into the top of the funnel, and how many made it through to each stage of the process.
 * How long it took to recruit someone, from posting the job ad, to signing the contract.
 * When they applied & when they were hired.